Please note final event information may be subject to change and will be available nearer the event date.

 All marathon runners are transported by bus to the marathon start from Inverness Ice Centre on Bught Drive, Inverness IV3 5SR.
 This is a 10-minute walk from the Event Village.
 Please arrive between 07.00-07.30.
 Buses depart from 07.30-07.50 and the journey takes around one hour.
 You do NOT need to pre-book the bus from Inverness.

 Being well hydrated and drinking little and often is essential for achieving your best performance.
-There are 7 water stations along the marathon course, water will be provided in 330ml recyclable plastic bottles.
+There are 7 water stations along the marathon course, water will be provided in 330ml recyclable plastic bottles with sports caps.

 There will be 4 gel stations along the marathon route providing High5 Energy Gels.